phetdam/math/README.rst

    :alt: ./banner.png
    :align: center

-Some mathematical work that I have done on my own for fun.

-These range from textbook exercises to my original analysis.
+Some mathematical work that I have done on my own for fun, ranging from textbook exercises to my own original analyses.

    Note: